albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

 #### Adding the dataset

-As said before, server also adds the origin dataset into the detections:
+As mentioned before, the server also adds the origin dataset to the detections:

 ```python
 detections = {
     "DoS" : DetectionAlgorithm.analyze_traffic(matrix,aux_ids, datasetExtractions["DoS"]),